alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 | `C x1,y1 x2,y2 x,y` | Draw a [cubic bezier curve][cubic-bezier-curve] to `(x,y)` using control points `(x1,y1)` and `(x2,y2)`.
 | `Z`                 | Close the path by drawing a line back to the beginning of the current subpath.

 We can see how these commands and attributes work in action in the diagrams below.
-The play and record icons are filled paths with orange and red fill colors respectively.
+The triangular play and circular record icons are both filled paths with orange and red fill colors respectively.
 The pause icon is a stroked path with a green stroke color and a stroke width of 2.
 Each icon is drawn in a 12x12 grid using the following drawing commands:

 <!-- DEMO: visualizing path commands (play/pause/record) -->
-{% include posts/2016/10/22/drawing_paths_demo.html %}
+{% include posts/2016/10/22/includes1_drawing_paths_path_commands.html %}

 ### Transforming `group`s of `path`s